linuxserver-archive/docker-mcmyadmin2/README.md

 * `-v appdata/minecraft:/minecraft` - The location to store all your permanent files server jars\maps\configs and more.
 * `-e PGID` numeric GroupID - see below for explanation
 * `-e PUID` numeric UserID - see below for explanation
-* `-e REV` specifiy the Minecraft version you want to run.

 After starting the container, log into the Web UI as the `admin` user with the password `password` and change the password.
 You should also consider serving the admin UI over https.
 This container is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it mcmyadmin /bin/bash`.